 The dandelion roots are best harvested after the plants are two years old.
 Dig them up in the fall after the first frost since they are highest in inulin at that time, resulting in a sweeter taste and more nutrients.
 Alternatively, harvest them in late spring before they flower.

 Obviously, once you harvest the roots of a dandelion plant, it will not grow back the following year unless you replant.
-If you are growing dandelions for both the roots and leaves, you might divide your site into four sections, taking the roots from one section in fall and replanting seeds in that section the following spring.
+If you are growing dandelions for both the roots and leaves, you might divide your site into four sections, taking the roots from one section in fall and sowing seeds in that section the following spring.
 The following fall, take the roots from another section.

 Common Pests and Other Problems for Dandelions

-Homeowners armed with toxic chemicals and fancy weed removers have not been able to conquer dandelions in lawns.
+Homeowners armed with toxic chemicals and weed removers have not been able to conquer dandelions in lawns.
 That means it is no surprise that dandelions have very few garden pests that threaten their health or existence.
 With or without water, sun, shade or cultivated soil, dandelions keep popping out of the ground.
 However, there are a few problems for which to look out:

 - Excess sun: Too much sun won't kill a dandelion, but it will make the leaves tough and bitter.
 Protect your plants by siting them where they get shade from the afternoon sun.